11+ Best Animation Software of 2024 (Free, 2D, and 3D)

 All the pricing plans come with a 15-day free trial period.

-K-3D is another incredible 3D modeling and animation software on this list.
+K-3D is another incredible 3D animation and modeling software on this list.
 Packed with flexible plugins, it is a potent tool for designers and artists.
 On top of that, it has been described to be intuitive, easy-to-use, and easy-to-learn.

 Compatible with both Mac and Windows, it also offers a vast range of additional possibilities as compared to traditional modifier stacks for visualization.
 It also provides 2D animation for the basic user requirements.
-It is, however, not an open-source software tool.
+It is, however, not a free software tool.

 It is best suited for professional artists, web designers, and animation specialists.
 It is also perfect for creating films and documentaries, designing jewelry and toys, and more.